stme2015/copilot/README.md

 ### Overview

-This project consists of a Python-based model fine-tuning script, a VS Code extension for code completion, and a Flask API to handle code generation requests.
-The primary goal is to provide a code completion feature within VS Code, utilizing a fine-tuned machine learning model.
+The Code Completion Co-Pilot project integrates a VS Code extension with a Flask backend to provide intelligent code completion capabilities.
+By utilizing a fine-tuned transformer model, the system enhances productivity and coding efficiency.
+The project demonstrates a robust implementation of both frontend and backend components, with careful handling of various input cases to ensure a seamless user experience.

 ### Key Components